zmake/zmake.github.io/README.md

 zmake.github.io
 ===============

-website for zmake open source project

-WHAT IS ZMAKE?

 zmake is a build system generator like CMake or SCons, but designed to be light-weight.
 Its opt-out file enumeration enables a compilation unit to be added by simply creating the file.
+It also enables filenames and directories to define which configurations they should be compiled for.

 WHAT DOES IT DO?

-zmake is intended to run as a pre-build step.
+zmake is intended to run as a pre-build step for make or Visual Studio.
 It recurses your source directories and overwrites out of date vcxproj and Makefiles.

 WHAT DOES IT NOT DO?